All Frequently Asked Questions

 Caret pointing down

 A variance is a temporary exemption, authorized by Texas Water Company, for individuals who can demonstrate just cause for uses prohibited in the Drought Contingency Plan.
-Variance requests for new landscaping and/or sod are only accepted during Year-round conditions or Drought Stage 1.
+Variance requests for new landscaping and/or sod are only accepted during Drought Stage 0 or Drought Stage 1.

 Who can apply for a variance?